axr167/binarysearch.com/README.md

 If we can still add, add a[i] to front of queue.
 When we have finished iteration, empty queue into result array.

 ### Question 736: Longest Equivalent Sublist After K Increments
 Here we need to find the longest sliding window where we can make all elements equal by incrementing values at most k times.

 Number of increments in sliding window requires us to find largest element in sliding window.
 To find largest element in a sliding window use Monotonic Queue.

 - Start with `l = 0` - this is left pointer.
 Then iterate through the list here `i` is the right pointer
 - An increasing a monotonic queue keeps track of largest element between `l...i`.
 We also maintain a running sum so for each `i`, do `runningSum += nums[i]`
 - The required sum to make everything = the largest element is width * max element in window ie `(i-l+1) * deque.peekLast()`
     - If this value is less than k, then `maxWindow = max(maxWindow, i-l+1)`
     - Otherwise while the value is greater than k do the following in a loop:
         - increment l.
 If the last element in deque was nums[l] it should be removed. also decrement nums[l] from running sum
         - get new value by doing `(i-l+1) * deque.peekLast()`
-When we are done, we can return the max window.